e2r3p13/durex/README.md

 ./Durex #It has to be executed as root on the victim's machine
 ```

+## Work in progress 🔨

+The project is not finished yet, here's the things that needs to be implemented:

+- [ ] Catch signals in parent process in order to avoid being stopped when clients hits `Ctrl + C`
+- [ ] Create a pidfile to avoid launching several Durex instances
+- [ ] Implement my own `daemon` function
+- [ ] Don't write to crontab if it has already been done
+- [ ] Implement a `getpass` function to hide the password on client side

 ## Disclaimer ⚠️

 I made this program for educative purpose, and I made it public for educative purpose.
 (That's why it's pretty easily detectable)